 - Teachers/educators have access to the Team Activity page and have responsibility for monitoring and moderating content there.

 - In case of any inappropriate use, we have clear procedures and sanctions.
 We will inform the teacher/educator if a young person in their team has been reported or made a report.
 We reserve the right to remove users from the platform if they break our Community Rules.

 2. Privacy on the platform and on the programme

-- Only share a limited amount of personal information about children – both on the platform and in other contexts.
+- Only share a limited amount of personal information about young people – both on the platform and in other contexts

-- Store personal information securely and delete three years after they have left the programme
+- Store personal information securely and delete three years after a young person have left the programme

-- Offer children the right to remove any data we store about them
+- Offer young people the right to remove any data we store about them

 We expect young people to fulfil their responsibility to protect their own and others privacy on the platform by not sharing personal information.